siddofficial13/Filter-Javascript/README.md

 # Filter-Javascript
-This is a Bsix javascript project using the concepts of the maps and filters in Javascript
+This is a basic javascript project using the concepts of the maps and filters in Javascript